by Lady H

 “Well, she obviously didn't think it was important,” defends Henry.

 “Maybe she knew it was me, the James from your past.”
-He says mysteriously, waving his hands about, still smirking.
+He says mysteriously, wiggling his fingers in the air like a magician, still smirking.

 “That's impossible.”
 Henry scoffs.
 He'd always looked like an idiot when he did that whole 'mystery' thing.